You have the right to change your mind

 Sometimes you get new information, or things change for you.

-Or you arrive at a different decision after processing how you really feel.
+Or you arrive at a different decision after slowing down, pausing and connecting with your intuition.

 The most important thing is to honour yourself.